History of Arizona: American Arizona

-Starting in 1853, the entirety of present-day Arizona was part of the New Mexico Territory.
+In the Mexican–American War, the garrison commander avoided conflict with Lieutenant Colonel Cooke and the Mormon Battalion, withdrawing while the Americans marched through the town on their way to California.
+In the Treaty of Guadalupe Hidalgo (1848), Mexico ceded to the U.S. the northern 70% of modern-day Arizona above the Sonora border along the Gila River.

-In 1849, the California Gold Rush led as many as 50,000 miners to travel across the region, leading to a boom in Arizona's population.
-In 1850, Arizona and New Mexico formed the New Mexico Territory.
+During the California Gold Rush, upwards of 50,000 people traveled through on the Southern Emigrant Trail pioneered by Cooke, to reach the gold fields in 1849.
+The Pima Villages often sold fresh food and provided relief to distressed travelers among this throng and to others in subsequent years.

 In 1853, President Franklin Pierce sent James Gadsden to Mexico City to negotiate with Santa Anna, and the United States bought the remaining southern strip area of Arizona and New Mexico in the Gadsden Purchase.
 A treaty was signed in Mexico in December 1853, and then, with modifications, approved by the US Senate in June 1854, setting the southern boundary of Arizona and of New Mexico.

-Before 1846 the Apache raiders expelled most Mexican ranchers.
+Before 1846 the Apache Indians expelled most Mexican ranchers.
 One result was that large herds of wild cattle roamed southeastern Arizona.
 By 1850, the herds were gone, killed by Apaches, American sportsmen, contract hunting for the towns of Fronteras and Santa Cruz, and roundups to sell to hungry Mexican War soldiers, and forty-niners en route to California.

 Civil War

-During the Civil War, on March 16, 1861, citizens in southern New Mexico Territory around Mesilla (now in New Mexico) and Tucson invited take-over by the Confederacy.
-They especially wanted restoration of mail service.
-These secessionists hoped that a Confederate Territory of Arizona (CSA) would take control, but in March 1862, Union troops from California captured the Confederate Territory of Arizona and returned it to the New Mexico Territory.
+During the Civil War, on March 16, 1861, some residents in southern New Mexico Territory around Mesilla (now in New Mexico) and Tucson invited take-over by the Confederacy.
+These secessionists hoped that a Confederate Territory of Arizona (CSA) would take control, but in March 1862, Union troops from California recaptured the so-called "Confederate Territory of Arizona" and returned it to the New Mexico Territory.

 The Battle of Picacho Pass, April 15, 1862, was a battle of the Civil War fought in the CSA and one of many battles to occur in Arizona during the war among three sides—Apaches, Confederates and Union forces.
 In 1863, the U.S. split up New Mexico along a north–south line to create the Arizona Territory.
 The first government officials to arrive established the territory capital in Prescott in 1864.
 The capital was later moved to Tucson, back to Prescott, and then to its final location in Phoenix in a series of controversial moves as different regions of the territory gained and lost political influence with the growth and development of the territory.